Last updated on:

 Compare Redactable vs. manual workflows

-Why Redactable is required for high-stakes redaction
+Why Redactable is the best tool for high-stakes redaction

 Redactable is built to permanently remove sensitive information from documents so it cannot be recovered later.
 For teams that redact because they must, purpose-built software is the minimum standard.
 This is especially true when documents may be filed, released, or shared outside of trusted channels.